What sort of financial aid does Hastings offer?

 If your application is selected, you will be contacted by our office via email.
 You must submit the requested documentation to the Financial Aid office as soon as possible.
 If you are married, you must also submit all requested information for both you and your spouse.
 No financial aid award can be finalized until the verification process is complete.
 We encourage you to file your IRS tax return early.

 What do I do when I receive my award letter?

 Review your award letter and decide what type of aid you wish to accept, and submit the electronic award letter.
-If you accept the Subsidized, Unsubsidized and Graduate Plus loans, you need to apply for these loans with the Department of Education.
+If you accept the Stafford and/or Graduate Plus loans, you need to apply for these loans with the Department of Education.
 Please refer to instructions.
-You will need to complete federal loan Entrance Counseling if you are accepting federal loans.
+You will also need to complete federal loan Entrance Counseling before these loans can be disbursed.
 You can complete the federal loan Entrance and Exit Counseling on-line.